 UM at the heart of the Curie network

-From June 13 to 15, the University of Montpellier hosted the Curie conference, bringing together 600 professionals involved in promoting public research in France.
-This was an opportunity to discuss best practices in this highly dynamic sector, at a time when UM is one of five experimental university innovation hubs (PUI) and its innovation and partnerships department is further expanding its activities.
+From June 13 to 15, the University of Montpellier hosted the Curie conference, bringing together 600 professionals involved in the commercialization of public research in France.
+This was an opportunity to discuss best practices in this highly dynamic sector, especially since UM is one of the five experimental University Innovation Hubs (PUI) and its Innovation and Partnerships Division is further expanding its activities.

-"I think we can say that these three days have been a resounding success," says Gaëtan Lan Sun Luk, smiling, at the end of the Curie Congress held at the Corum from June 13 to 15.
-This event brings together all professionals involved in promoting public research in a different city each year.
-For the 2022 edition, 600 delegates gathered under the sunny skies of Montpellier.
-"We were able to meet with the heads of innovation and partnerships at French universities and research institutions, as well as various SATTs, incubators, sponsors, and representatives from the Ministry."
+“I think it’s safe to say that these three days were a resounding success,” says Gaëtan Lan Sun Luk with a smile, following the Curie Congress held at the Corum from June 13 to 15.
+This annual event brings together professionals in the field of public research commercialization in a different city each year.
+For the 2022 edition, 600 attendees gathered under the sunny skies of Montpellier.“We were able to meet with the heads of innovation and partnerships from French universities and research institutions, as well as various technology transfer offices, incubators, sponsors, and representatives from the Ministry”…

 Exchange of best practices

-And while the atmosphere was certainly cheerful, the program was no less busy.
-Nadia Pellefigue, Vice President of the Occitanie region in charge of higher education and research, kicked things off with a lecture on commitment to promoting public research.
-"Commitment was the key theme of this conference.
-Commitment to promoting research, commitment to helping project leaders achieve their goals, and personal commitment to giving meaning to one's mission," emphasized Gaëtan Lan Sun Luk, who spoke at a workshop on developments following the Pacte law on public-private partnerships.
+And while the atmosphere was certainly cheerful, the schedule was no less packed.
+Nadia Pellefigue, Vice President of the Occitanie region in charge of higher education and research, kicked off the event with a lecture on commitment to promoting public research.
+“Commitment was the central theme of this conference.
+Commitment to promoting research, commitment to helping a project leader achieve their goal, and personal commitment to giving meaning to one’s mission,” emphasized Gaëtan Lan Sun Luk, who spoke during a workshop on developments following the Pacte Law regarding public-private partnerships.

-A total of 40 workshops enabled participants to discuss their practices on topics as diverse as tools and methods of commercialization, industrial clubs, labcoms, and the consideration of sustainable development in commercialization.
+A total of 40 workshops allowed participants to discuss their practices on topics as diverse as tools and methods for commercialization, industry clubs, labcoms, and the integration of sustainable development into commercialization efforts.
 This year, particular emphasis was placed on the practices of our German neighbors.
-"This annual meeting is a great opportunity for us all to make progress and move forward with our projects.
-We work, but we also discuss things during meals and in our downtime," says the director of DIPA.
+“This annual gathering is a great opportunity for us all to make progress and move projects forward.
+We work, but we also discuss things during meals and in our downtime,” says the director of the DIPA.

 Get your projects off the ground

-Another priority for the coming months is to reach out more directly to researchers, who are still often unaware of the wide range of services and support that DIPA can offer them to promote their research.
-To better inform them, the department is launching a new video series entitled "Décollage" ( Takeoff ), in which researchers explain how the Department of Innovation and Partnerships has helped them in their careers: "The basic premise is that people are more likely to listen to a peer than an administrator, and that a video is sometimes more effective than any speech given at a conference," explains Gaëtan Lan Sun Luk.
+Another priority for the coming months is to reach out more directly to researchers, who are still too often unaware of the wide range of services and support the DIPA can offer to help them promote their research.
+To better inform them, the department is launching a new video series titled“Décollage,” in which researchers explain how the Department of Innovation and Partnerships has helped them along their journey:“The basic premise is that people are more likely to listen to a peer than to an administrator, and that a video is sometimes more effective than any speech given at a conference,” explains Gaëtan Lan Sun Luk.

-A mini-series of six short three-minute videos exploring the different ways in which researchers can transfer innovation.
+A mini-series of six three-minute segments exploring the various ways researchers can engage in innovation transfer.
 The first three are already available online.
-They feature Valérie Guillard, a researcher at theIATE laboratory and coordinator of the Glopackresearch project, presenting European calls for projects; David Andreu, researcher at Lirmm and co-founder of the start-up Neurinnov, on the topic of business creation; and finally Xavier Garric, fromthe Max Mousseron Biomolecules Institute and co-founder of the start-up Womed, who received support in providing scientific advice to his company.
+They feature Valérie Guillard, a researcher at theIATE laboratory and coordinator of the Glopackresearch project, who presents European calls for proposals; David Andreu, a researcher at Lirmm and co-founder of the startup Neurinnov, discusses the business creation aspect; and finally, Xavier Garric, fromthe Max Mousseron Institute of Biomolecules and co-founder of the startup Womed, who received support to provide scientific consulting services to his company.